-Legend: LSI = Less than significant impact, NI = No impact
+LSI = Less than significant impact, NI = No impact, BI = Beneficial impact

 Under all alternatives including the no-action alternative, there are less than significant operational impacts to navigation and onshore traffic.
 The construction activities under the two action alternatives would be the same, except for less volume of dredged material under Alternative 2.